projectdiscovery/nuclei/v2/pkg/tmplexec/flow/README.md

 - update variables at runtime (ex: when jwt expires update it by using refresh token and then continue execution)
 - and a lot more (this is just a tip of iceberg)

-orchestration can be understood as nuclei logic bindings for javascript (i.e two way interaction between javascript and nuclei for a specific template)
+simply put request execution orchestration can be understood as nuclei logic bindings for javascript (i.e two way interaction between javascript and nuclei for a specific template)

-To better understand orchestration we can try to build a template for vhost enumeration using flow. which usually requires writing / using a new tool for simple vhost enumeration we need to
+To better understand orchestration we can try to build a template for vhost enumeration using flow. which usually requires writing / using a new tool
+**for simple vhost enumeration we need to**
 - do a PTR lookup for given ip
 - get SSL ceritificate for given ip (i.e tls-grab)
   - extract subject_cn from certificate